Jeffrey-Chung/basic-wordpress-deployment/README.md

 Go to <b>Actions -> Deployment - terraform apply</b> to run via workflow dispatch.

 Type either `Build` to create the infrastructure or `Destroy` to destroy it.

+<h1>How to Access Site via EC2</h1>

+Once ran `Build` on GitHub Actions, scroll right down to the <b>Terraform Apply</b> step and then scroll through the logs until it gets to <b>Outputs</b> section.
+There you will see the IP address of the EC2 instance assigned to the `WebServerIP` variable.
+Replace the `localhost` of the old link to access the website.

+Link of Website via EC2: `http://<WebServerIP>:8085/`

 <h1>Health Check</h1>